-2015 2014
+2016 2015

 \$ \$

 Non-cash investing and financing activities:

-Shares issued for debt 74,200 -
+Shares issued for services and settlement of debt 152,500 74,200

-Expiry of warrants 28,596 -
+Expiry of warrants 30,587 28,596

 15. COMMITMENTS AND CONTINGENCIES

 The Company's exploration and evaluation activities are subject to various laws and regulations governing the protection of the environment.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company believes its operations are materially in compliance with all applicable laws and regulations.
 The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations.